Popular sports

-Handball is also a very popular sport in Denmark and has often caused local pride.
-The women's national team has won the gold medal three times at the Olympic Games (1996, 2000, 2004).
-The men's national team won gold at the Rio Olympics in 2016 and was crowned world champion in 2019 for the first time.
-Exceptional results, due in large part to the genius and best player in the world Mikkel Hansen.
+Handball is a very popular sport in Denmark and a source of local pride.
+The women's national team has won gold at the Olympic Games three times (1996, 2000, 2004).
+The men's national team won gold in 2016 and will be crowned world champions for the first time in 2019.
+These outstanding results are largely due to the world's best player Mikkel Hansen.

 Beautiful discoveries on the Danish roads